-We have examined the office of the St. Johns County Clerk of the Circuit Court and Comptroller's (the "Office") compliance with the requirements of Section 218.415, Florida Statutes, Local Government Investment Policies, during the year ended September 30, 2016.
-Management is responsible for the Office's compliance with those requirements.
-Our responsibility is to express an opinion on the Office's compliance based on our examination.
+We have examined the office of the St. Johns County Clerk of the Circuit Court and Comptroller's (the "Office") compliance with the requirements of Section 218.415, Florida Statutes, Local Government Investment Policies, during the year ended September 30, 2017.
+Management of the Office is responsible for the Office's compliance with the specified requirements.
+Our responsibility is to express an opinion on the Office's compliance with the specified requirements based on our examination.

-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and, accordingly, included examining, on a test basis, evidence about the Office's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
-We believe that our examination provides a reasonable basis for our opinion.
+Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
+Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the Office complied, in all material respects, with the specified requirements referenced above.
+An examination involves performing procedures to obtain evidence about whether the Office complied with the specified requirements.
+The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of the risks of material noncompliance, whether due to fraud or error.
+We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.

 Our examination does not provide a legal determination on the Office's compliance with specified requirements.

-In our opinion, the Office complied, in all material respects, with the aforementioned requirements for the year ended September 30, 2016.
+In our opinion, the Office complied, in all material respects, with the aforementioned requirements for the year ended September 30, 2017.

-This report is intended solely for the information and use of management and the State of Florida Auditor General and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of management and the State of Florida Auditor General, and is not intended to be and should not be used by anyone other than these specified parties.